 Not all of the spell locations for the interactive wands are marked on the map.
 There are two hidden locations which can be found in the storefront of the Slug and Jiggers Apothecary on Diagon Alley, and the other can be found in the right-hand window of Scribbulus Writing Implements on Horizont Alley.

-Go for lunch at the Leaky Cauldron where you will be served a distinctive English themed Harry Potter menu including Cornish pasties, fish and chips and shepherd’s pie along with Butterbeer and pumpkin juice drinks.
+Go for lunch at the Leaky Cauldron or the Three Broomsticks where you will be served a distinctive English themed Harry Potter menu including fish and chips and shepherd’s pie along with Butterbeer and pumpkin juice drinks.
 Watch you don’t get wet however as the sign outside the Leaky Caludron really does leak water!

 When casting your Aquamenti spell to get the fountain to squirt out water, watch out your spell makes a stream of water shoot down on you.
 (Remember to look for the hidden sensor when casting your spell and use small movements.)